TimBoleslawsky/neural-compression/notes/argument_chain_sources.md

 **Takeaway:** modelling the curve between compression rate and utility is possible in theory, but in practice is highly dependent on data modality, task, and architecture; a general closed-form solution is elusive.

 **Possible contribution**: Quantifying the trade-off between compression rate and ML performance, which is useful, but less about designing or training ML models and more about evaluation and optimization frameworks.
 Probably not data science-y enough!

 ---

-### 3. End-to-end co-design of logging + ML inference pipelines (closed-loop)

-This direction focuses on treating the logging/compression and the ML‐model training/inference as a coupled system, rather than separate components.
-For example: Logging decisions influence ML model accuracy; ML model requirement should influence what is logged; the system adapts over time (models evolve, logging strategy evolves).
-Why this matters: Many works treat compression/telemetry and ML as separate problems.
-But in vehicle systems, logging is upstream of the ML pipeline.
-Co‐optimization could yield better overall system performance (bandwidth + ML accuracy + latency).
-There is some work in “task‐oriented compression” in general communications/ML but much less specifically for vehicle systems.
-E.g., “Task-Oriented Data Compression for Multi‐Agent Communications Over Bit-Budgeted Channels” explores similar themes. arXiv

-**Potential contribution**: A thesis could define and evaluate a looped architecture: logging/compression module ↔ ML module ↔ model performance feedback ↔ adapt logging policy.
-This could include formalising a cost function: bandwidth cost + ML task error + latency penalty; then designing algorithms to adapt logging policy in real-time.

----

-### 4. Task-aware tokenization as a compression strategy

-Tokenization can be interpreted as a form of data compression and representation, where continuous or high-dimensional sensor streams (e.g., LiDAR, radar, CAN, camera frames) are converted into discrete units (“tokens”) that preserve task-relevant information for downstream ML.
-Unlike traditional compression methods that optimize for reconstruction quality (PSNR/SSIM), task-aware tokenization aims to maximize ML utility per bit, maintaining critical patterns while reducing sequence length and storage/transmission cost.
-Recent work (e.g., 2402.16412) formalizes tokenization as a learned/adaptive process, showing that token boundaries and embeddings can be optimized for downstream performance.

-Takeaway: Tokenization provides a principled way to represent sensor data efficiently for ML tasks, complementing selective telemetry or neural compression.
-Its novelty lies in discretizing and structuring logged data for task-specific ML, which is particularly underexplored for heterogeneous automotive sensor streams.

-Possible contribution: Designing and evaluating a task-aware tokenization scheme for logged vehicle sensor data, where token formation is guided by ML model requirements (e.g., predictive maintenance or anomaly detection).
-The study could compare conventional compression, naive tokenization, and ML-optimized tokenization in terms of model accuracy, bandwidth, and storage efficiency, highlighting trade-offs and practical feasibility for in-vehicle deployment.

----